vodquang96/django-anymail/docs/installation.rst

     that could expose your users' emails and other private information, or subject your app to malicious input data.

-    At a minimum, your site should **use SSL** (https), and you should configure **webhook authorization** as described below.
+    At a minimum, your site should **use https** and you should configure **webhook authorization** as described below.

     See :ref:`securing-webhooks` for additional information.

-If you want to use Anymail's status tracking webhooks, follow the steps above to :ref:`configure an Anymail backend <backend-configuration>`, and then:
+If you want to use Anymail's inbound or tracking webhooks:

 1. In your :file:`settings.py`, add
    :setting:`WEBHOOK_AUTHORIZATION <ANYMAIL_WEBHOOK_AUTHORIZATION>`